Wwf9w0/lahmacun-task-engine/README.md

 This project models nodes and their dependencies to manage workflows.
 Cycle detection and root node identification guarantee the DAG's validity.

+VirtualFlow uses Virtual Thread and Thread Pool simultaneously.
+For I/O-bound tasks such as database connections, HTTP requests, or insert and delete operations, it use VirtualThread (Executors.newThreadPerTaskExecutor(factory)).

+For CPU-bound tasks (data & model processing, image processing), it uses Thread Pool (Executors.newFixedThreadPool(maxThreads)).

 ---
 ##  Installation